 Mr. Alex Katouzian, senior vice president of product management, Qualcomm Technologies said, “High-speed mobile broadband connections are increasingly important to today’s users, and we are excited to have Gobi technology enabling 4G LTE Advanced CAT6 connectivity in ZTE’s newest and best mobile hotspot product.
 We’re looking forward to seeing many more devices take advantage of the speed, reliability and global connectivity that Gobi chipsets deliver, enabling consumers to access mobile content anywhere, anytime.”

-According to the official website of ZTE, the Qualcomm Gobi 9×30 chipset is the first commercial modem to be manufactured using a 20nm process, is also the world’s first LTE Advanced world mode modem capable of wideband up to 40 MHz carrier aggregation on LTE FDD and TDD.
+According to the official website of ZTE, the Qualcomm Gobi 9×30 chipset is the first commercial modem to be manufactured using a 20nm process, is also the world’s first LTE-Advanced world mode modem capable of wideband up to 40 MHz carrier aggregation on LTE FDD and TDD.
 By allowing network operators to combine fragmented spectrum across two RF bands in all possible 3GPP approved combinations of 5 MHz, 10 MHz, 15 MHz, and 20 MHz, Gobi 9×30 enables LTE Advanced CAT6 FDD and TDD deployments at a global scale.
 In addition to enabling faster data rates and lower latencies for end users, Gobi 9×30 features significant performance improvements including a nearly 15 percent reduction in power consumption from the previous generation and a smaller design footprint.

-The ZTE Flare modem is sports Qualcomm VIVE 802.11ac Wi-Fi chip, alongside the QCA6174 dual-band 802.11ac/a/b/g/n 2×2 MIMO solution, which provides significant broadband capacity to distribute the LTE connection at range of up to 32 connected users.
+The ZTE Flare modem is sports Qualcomm VIVE 802.11ac Wi-Fi chip, alongside the QCA6174 dual-band 802.11ac/a/b/g/n 2×2 MIMO solution, which provides the significant broadband capacity to distribute the LTE connection at the range of up to 32 connected users.
 The Gobi9x30 modem also supports the full suite of RF360 technologies including envelope tracking, antenna tuning and integrated PAs and Switches.